leonrinkel/ot-ledstrip/README.md

 This is a custom application for Nordic Semiconductors OpenThread capable ICs, like the nRF52840, with the purpose of wirelessly controlling RGB LED strips.

 It works by joining or forming a specified OpenThread network and then exposing a COAP server to the network.
-At the moment only one COAP resource for turning the strip on or off is implemented.
-Resources like `/brightness`, `/rgb` or `/hue` will follow soon.
+At the moment only one COAP resource (`PUT /rgb`) is implemented.
+Resources like `/brightness`, `/rgb` or `/hue` might follow soon.
 Other Thread nodes on the same network can then write to these resources to control the LED strip.

 It includes a simple PWM driver for SK6812 or compatible LEDs (also known as Adafruit NeoPixels).